Women can achieve elegant, glamorous, effortless beauty with our treatments.

 What to Expect After Surgery

 A belt lipectomy procedure takes about four to five hours to perform.
-Most people who undergo the surgery need to spend at least one night in the hospital.
 This procedure, like most skin reduction surgeries, such as an abdominoplasty, thighplasty, arm lift (brachioplasty), or breast lift (mastopexy), is a major operation that requires significant recovery time.
 The recovery time differs from person to person.
 Most people need about two to three weeks before they can return to light activity.
 Usually, people will need about two months before they feel completely recovered.
 Of course, if there are complications, it can take longer before healing is complete.
 The complex nature of this type of surgery requires that your surgeon be intimately familiar with the belt lipectomy procedure, bariatric surgery, and the nutritional requirements of patients who undergo these procedures.
 Dr. Shah and staff serve patients from Dayton, Columbus, and all over Ohio with the care and attention they need and deserve.

 During belt lipectomy consultations, we provide thorough information about all the stages of preparation and recovery.
 It is important to remember that the only way to remove skin is by making incisions.
 Therefore, while you will be trading loose skin and fat for a wonderful shape and firm, tight skin, there will be some scarring after the incisions heal.
 The incision for a belt lipectomy or circumferential body lift, as performed by Ohio surgeon Bivik Shah of the Columbus Institute of Plastic Surgery, is around the circumference of the lower body near the beltline.
 An incision is also sometimes made straight up and down in the middle front of the belly.
 Some patients already have an up and down scar there as a result of their gastric bypass operation.